hollowverse-archive/hollowverse/README.md

 ### Building in production mode and deploying

 * Build assets in production mode and run Firebase Hosting locally: `npm run server/firebase`
-* Deploy to Firebase: `npm run deploy` - requires access to the Firebase project
+* Deploy to Firebase: `npm run deploy` - requires access to the Firebase project.
+You will be asked to authenticate via Google the first time you deploy

 These commands are independend.
 It's not required to run anything before `npm run deploy`.